open-xchange/appsuite-frontend/documentation/theming.md

 ---
 title: Theming
 icon: fa-paint-brush
-description: Learn how to create customized themes and use them to change the look of you appsuite installation
+description: Learn how to create customized themes and use them to change the look of you OX App Suite installation
 source: http://oxpedia.org/wiki/index.php?title=AppSuite:Theming
 ---